Multivariate risk measures: a constructive approach based on selections: Dual representation

 Consider a general set-valued coherent risk measure $\rhogen$ from Definition~\ref{def:svrm}.
 If the family

 of acceptable set-valued portfolios is weak-star closed, the risk measure $\rhogen$ is said to satisfy the \emph{Fatou property}.
-In view of the cash invariance property, this formulation of the Fatou property is equivalent to its alternative variant saying that $\rhogen(\X)\supset\limsup \rhogen(\X_n)$ if $\X_n$ weak-star converges to $\X$ in $\Lip^p(\gc)$, cf. \cite{kul08}.
+In view of the cash invariance property, this formulation of the Fatou property is equivalent to $\rhogen(\X)\supset\limsup \rhogen(\X_n)$ if $\X_n$ weak-star converges to $\X$ in $\Lip^p(\gc)$, cf. \cite{kul08}.
 Recall that the \emph{upper limit} of $\rhogen(\X_n)$ is the set of limits for all convergent subsequences of $\{x_n\}$, where $x_n\in \rhogen(\X_n)$, $n\geq1$, see \cite[Def.~B.4]{mo1}.

 \begin{theorem}[Dual representation] A function $\rhogen$ on random sets from $\Lip^p(\gc)$ with values being convex closed upper sets is a set-valued coherent risk measure with the Fatou property if and only if $\rhogen(\X)=\rhosel(\X)$ given by \eqref{eq:dual-rhosel} for a certain family $\sZb\subset\sel^q(\gc)$. \end{theorem} \begin{proof} \textsl{Necessity.} Note first that \eqref{eq:dual-rhosel} can be equivalently written as